Government of India

 The government's formal seat is at Parliament House in New Delhi.
 It has three primary branches: the legislature, the executive, and the judiciary.
-The Constitution of India vests legislative power in the bicameral Parliament of India, executive power (through the President) in the Union Council of Ministers, and judicial power in the Supreme Court of India, with the president as head of state.
-It is a derivation of the British Westminster system, and has a federal structure.
+The Constitution of India vests legislative power in the bicameral Parliament of India, executive power in the Union Council of Ministers, and judicial power in the Supreme Court of India, with the president as head of state.
+It is a derivation of the British Westminster system and has a federal structure.
+The government is formed by the prime minister and ministers, who are members of parliament and belong to the Union Council of Ministers, with the prime minister at its head.
+The Union Council of Ministers is the peak decision-making body within the executive branch responsible for advising the president on executive policy.

-The Union Council of Ministers is responsible to the lower house of parliament, as is the Cabinet in accordance with the principles of responsible government.
+The Union Council of Ministers is responsible to the Lok Sabha (lower house), as is the Cabinet, in accordance with the principles of responsible government.
 As is the case in most parliamentary systems, the government is dependent on Parliament to legislate, and general elections are held every five years to elect a new Lok Sabha.
 The most recent election was in 2024.

-After an election, the president generally selects as Prime Minister the leader of the party or alliance most likely to command the confidence of the majority of the Lok Sabha.
-In the event that the prime minister is not a member of either house of parliament upon appointment, they are given six months to be elected or appointed to parliament.
+After an election, the president generally selects as prime minister the leader of the party or alliance most likely to command the confidence of the majority of the Lok Sabha.
+If the Prime Minister is not a member of either house of parliament upon appointment, they are given six months to be elected or appointed to Parliament.
 (Note: It is however not mandated by the constitution for any minister including Prime Minister to 'get elected' as they can be from among the nominated members of Parliament.
-Six months of time is given to them for attaining the qualifications of being a member of parliament so that they could be nominated as a members of the parliament within this duration.)
+Six months is given to them for attaining the qualifications of being a member of Parliament so that they could be nominated as a members of Parliament within this duration.)